Don’t be offended, but I want to talk about the “B” word.

 2. Clarify how your boundaries help you

 Once you have identified your boundaries, think about how having them in place helps you.
-Get really clear about what your are protecting.
+Get really clear about what you're protecting.

 You’ll be more motivated if you know the importance and purpose of your boundaries.
 Understanding what’s at stake can support establishing and maintaining your boundaries.